 Most often, we would meet face-to-face, but it’s possible to offer counselling via the internet or over the telephone, too.
 It all depends on what best suits you, and that can vary over time.
-Occasionally, we have worked with couples where one person is in the room while the other participates online.
+Occasionally, we have worked with couples where one person is in the room while the other takes part online.
 The most important thing is that however we meet, we can preserve a confidential space where we cannot be overheard.

 Counselling offers a relationship in which the client feels accepted, respected and valued.
-Together we would work to build a real relationship in which trust can flourish.
+Together we would work to build a genuine relationship in which trust can flourish.
 This trusting relationship enables you, the client, to look deeper into areas of your life, relationships and yourself; possibly including things you have been afraid or ashamed to address before.
 When we bottle up feelings such as anger, shame, anxiety and grief, they can become very intense and dominate our lives.
 Talking freely and openly about them allows you to explore, understand and manage your feelings, reducing the level of distress.

-There are many different approaches to counselling (also called counselling modalities) in use in the UK today.
+There are many approaches to counselling (also called counselling modalities) in use in the UK today.
 These include:

 - person-centred therapy (also known as the person-centred approach, PCA)